 – The very foundation of the efforts to advance women’s rights in Norway

-The Norwegian Women’s Lobby is inclusive and non-partisan, and has ten member organisations.
-Our goal is to safeguard the interests of all who identify as women.
-The Equality and Anti-Discrimination Ombud, Sunniva Ørstavik, described our founding organisations as “the very foundation of the efforts to advance women’s rights in Norway” and said on the establishment of the Norwegian Women’s Lobby:
+The Equality and Anti-Discrimination Ombud, Sunniva Ørstavik, described our member organisations as “the very foundation of the efforts to advance women’s rights in Norway” and said on the establishment of the Norwegian Women’s Lobby:

 – Finally!
 It is very important that so many women’s organisations now unite to work for a strengthened and better gender equality situation in Norway